Ha Lachma Anya

-Ha Lachma Anya ("This is the bread of affliction") is a declaration that is recited at the beginning of the Magid portion of the Passover Seder.
-Written in Aramaic, the recitation serves as the first explanation of the purpose of the matzo during the Seder.
+Ha Lachma Anya ("This is the bread of poverty ("affliction")" is a declaration that is recited at the beginning of the Magid portion of the Passover Seder.
+Written in Aramaic, the recitation serves as the first explanation of the purpose of the Matzah during the Seder.

 History

 Although portions of the Haggadah quote the Torah, scholars trace the origins of the Haggadah to the Talmudic era.
 Specifically, scholars have identified two major versions of early Haggadot: an Eretz Yisrael version and a Babylonian version.
 Modern Haggadot are based on the Babylonian version, the earliest complete copies of which are found in the siddurim of Rabbis Amram Gaon and Saadia Gaon.
 Over time, Ashkenazic, Sephardic, and Mizrahi "sub-versions" developed; however, "there is relatively little difference in the basic text of the Haggadah within the descendants of the Babylonian versions".

 According to Rabbi Yaakov Lorberbaum's Ma'aseh Nissim, Ha Lachma Anya was first recited after the destruction of the Second Temple in Jerusalem; according to Maimonides, Ha Lachma Anya was not recited before the Temple was destroyed.
 Shibbolei ha-Leket states that Ha Lachma Anya was instituted in Israel, while the Malbim and Ra'avyah trace the origins to Babylon.
 David Arnow notes that some sources state that Ha Lachma Anya originated during the Gaonic period (circa 750-1038 CE), while others trace it back as far as the first or second century CE.
 Some medieval Haggadot added the phrase "we left Egypt hastily" (biv'hilu yatsanu m'mitsrayim) at the beginning of Ha Lachma Anya.

-Some Haggadot say K'Ha Lachma or Ha K'Lachma, "This is like the bread of affliction", to indicate that the matzah at the Seder is only a replica of that which was eaten by the Israelites in Egypt.
+Some Haggadot say K'Ha Lachma or Ha K'Lachma, "This is like the bread of poverty ("affliction")", to indicate that the matzah at the Seder is only a replica of that which was eaten by the Israelites in Egypt.
 Professor David Daube suggests that the wording, “This is the bread” might be misread as a hint of the Christian doctrine of transubstantiation, so some texts altered it to “This is like the bread”.

 Procedure

 During the Magid portion of the Passover Seder, participants retell the story of the Exodus from Egypt.
 The Magid begins with the uncovering and lifting of the matzah on the Seder table and the recitation of Ha Lachma Anya.
 The words Ha Lachma Anya are written in Aramaic, and it begins with the proclamation that "this is the bread of affliction that our ancestors ate in Egypt".
-This recitation is based on Deuteronomy 16:3, which states that "[y]ou shall eat unleavened bread, bread of 'ani' (distress) — for you departed from the land of Egypt hurriedly", and the recitation serves as "the first official explanation for matza in the Hagaddah".
+This recitation is based on Deuteronomy 16:3, which states that "[y]ou shall eat unleavened bread, bread of 'oni' (distress) — for you departed from the land of Egypt hurriedly", and the recitation serves as "the first official explanation for matzah in the Hagaddah".